ASSISTANT SUPERVISOR (FACILITIES SERVICES)

 Applicants should have:

-(e) Good interpersonal and communication skill.
-Good command of written and spoken English and Chinese.
+(e) Good command of English and Chinese.

 TERMS OF APPOINTMENT